 Although we do not solicit donations to LFRA, many people or organizations have felt compelled to give graciously as a way of saying “thanks”, and we accept those donations with gratitude.
 If you have a specific intention for the donation, please indicate so.
 Otherwise, we use the donations for various purposes, such as the purchase and support of fire and life safety equipment, and education materials which are distributed at no cost to members of our community.
 We have used donations to purchase smoke alarm batteries and carbon monoxide and smoke alarms to distribute to low-income families.
 Larger donations left through wills and estates have allowed us to purchase valuable rescue equipment and firefighter safety equipment that was otherwise not budgeted.
 For more information on how to donate, please see our Donations page.

 We do not sell our patches.
-However, if you would like to trade patches, mail your patch to Loveland Fire Rescue Authority, 410 E. 5th Street, Loveland, CO 80537, and include your return address, and we will send you a patch in return.
+However, we will trade patches in person.
+If you would like to trade patches, please drop in to Loveland Fire Rescue Authority, 410 E. 5th Street, Loveland, CO 80537.

 If your smoke alarm is “chirping”, and you aren’t comfortable climbing a ladder, we would be happy to help.
 Call our non-emergency dispatch line at (970) 667-2151 to request assistance.
 We will send a crew to your home to assist at no charge.